Kitware/vtk-js/Documentation/content/docs/old_intro_vtk_es6.md

 };
 ```

-### with create-react-app
+### With create-react-app

 If you are using `create-react-app` or `react-app-rewired`, you will need to override the default build config.
 Specifically, there is a `file-loader` rule that outputs assets to `static/media/*`.
-In order for vtk.js glsl files to not be split out (since vtk.js does dynamic shader generation), you will need to add an exclude condition to that `file-loader`, like so:
+In order for VTK.js glsl files to not be split out (since VTK.js does dynamic shader generation), you will need to add an exclude condition to that `file-loader`, like so:

 ```js
 {